 8. Can I snowshoe?

 Snowshoeing is not allowed on the ski trails or on the properties that the trails run through.
+Depending on recent snowfall and activity, you might be able to snowshoe on the walking trails.

 9. I don’t like to ski alone – how do I find other members to ski with?